This post may contain affiliate links.

 A great website to begin searching is Castle Rentals Ireland, which will let you select a castle, manor house or tower by rental type and location.
 It is not a booking site, but will let you see the variety of options available and tell you how to book with the owners directly like Blackwater Castle in County Cork.

 See also Irish Landmark Trust for castles other unique accommodation options like lighthouses, tower houses Georgian houses, etc.

-The best way to book an Ireland castle is to book directly from the owner’s website.
+The best way to book an Ireland castle is directly from the owner’s website.
 Be to check their special offers page to see if you can get a better deal.
 Of course, feel free to phone the castle to talk to the booking manager in person.
 They may be willing to beat the online offer if you just simply ask.
 As always, the more nights you stay, the more likely you will be able to get a discount.

 A credit card will be required for down payment.
 Some will even charge a small portion of the total room cost for security purposes.

 Be sure to check their cancellation policy.
-If there is some reason you need to change your plans, it is always best to know in advance what kinds of charges you may be facing.
+If there is some reason you need to change your plans, it is always best to know in advance what charges you may be facing.
 All of the 4 and 5 star castles and most manor houses will accept major credit cards.
 Smaller establishments might want payment in cash (Euros).

 Other Helpful Tips

 Some castles in Ireland aren’t really castles at all.
 It is not to say that they aren’t lovely properties to stay in, but you should be aware that marketing can be deceiving.
 “Castle” may be in its name just because an abbey or historic ruin is nearby.
 Others built recently are constructed to look like a traditional castles, yet have little or no authentic structures.